menandmice/micetro_docs/guides/user-manual/console_quickfilter.rst

 .. meta::
-   :description: The Quick Filter functionality in the Men&Mice Management Console
+   :description: The Quick Filter functionality in the Micetro by Men&Mice Management Console
-   :keywords: quick filter, management console
+   :keywords: dns data records

 .. _console-quickfilter: